tgteacher/BigData-LA4/ASSIGNMENT.md

 ## Prime numbers

-To create signatures we need hash functions.
-We will generate hash functions of the form h(x) = ax+b % p, where a and b are random numbers and p is a prime number.
-Thus we will start by generating prime numbers.
+To create signatures we need hash functions (see next task).
+To create hash functions, we need prime numbers.

 ### Task